 Ravi's Roar (Big Bright Feelings) (Paperback)

-The Big Bright Feelings picture books provide kid-friendly entry points into emotional intelligence topics--from being true to yourself, to worrying, to anger management, to making friends.
+The Big Bright Feelings picture book series provides kid-friendly entry points into emotional intelligence topics -- from being true to yourself to dealing with worries, managing anger, and making friends.
 These topics can be difficult to talk about.
 But these books act as sensitive and reassuring springboards for conversations about mental and emotional health, positive self-image, building self-confidence, and managing feelings.

 Read all the books in the Big Bright Feelings series!

 Tom Percival is a writer, artist, video producer and musician.
 He is the author of many picture books for children, including Herman's Letter, Herman's Holiday, Bubble Trouble, By the Light of the Moon, and his bestselling Big Bright Feelings series, which includes Perfectly Norman, Ruby's Worry, Ravi's Roar and Meesha Makes Friends.

 Tom lives in Stroud with his partner and their two young children.

 “An understated book about losing one's temper and the love of family.” —Kirkus Reviews

 “The narrative's sentiment is earnest, and its familial affection, clear.” —Publishers Weekly